erlang/otp/HOWTO/INSTALL.md

     or get it from GitHub: <https://github.com/elixir-lang/ex_doc> and build your self.

+    ExDoc %EX_DOC_VSN% was used to build the documentation for this release, but any version after that should work just as well.

     You can also use `./otp_build download_ex_doc` to download the correct version from github.